bsa-git/feathers-exx/README.md

 4. Environment variables

 Add file ".env" to your project to set user environment variables.
 See the sample file ".env.example".
+In environment variables, user's secret data such as user_id, user_secret, etc. are usually specified.

-5. Start your app
+5. Start your app for development mode

 Let's start building packages on the client side